Report and record cattle deaths on the holding

 If you use CTS Online

 You can report the death of a registered animal using CTS Online from the home page or using the upload facility.
-To report multiple deaths, you can .
+To report multiple deaths, you can create a file for uploading movements and deaths to CTS Online (PDF, 736KB, 12 pages) .

 If you report a death by CTS Online you must still return the passport and/or certificate of registration to BCMS within 7 days of the death.